nirvannar/Capstone-Dog-Breed/README.md

 ## File Descriptions and Analyses <a name="File-Descriptions-and-Analyses"></a>
 **The following files and folders are founf under the dog-project folder and are part of the working files**

-bottleneck_features: folder contains pre-trained models (not saved to github due to file sizes)
+bottleneck_features: folder contains pre-trained models (not saved to GitHub due to file sizes)
 &nbsp;&nbsp;&nbsp;&nbsp;DogVGG16Data.npz: pre-trained VGG16 model
 &nbsp;&nbsp;&nbsp;&nbsp;DogResnet50Data.npz: pre-trained ResNet50 model